vedi/cocos2dx-store/README.md

 And that's it! cocos2dx-store knows how to contact Google Play or the App Store for you and will redirect your users to the purchasing system to complete the transaction.
 Don't forget to subscribe to store events in order to get the notified of successful or failed purchases (see [Event Handling](about:blank)).

 **Test purchases on Android** will not work (even in the debug library) if you won't switch Android's test mode on.
-In order to do that, call `CCSoomla::setAndroidTestMode(true)` in your AppDelegate class before initializing StoreController.
+In order to do that, call `CCSoomla::setAndroidTestMode(true)` in your AppDelegate class before initializing _CCStoreController_.

 ## Storage & Meta-Data

 When you initialize _CCStoreController_, it automatically initializes two other classes: _CCStoreInventory_ and _CCStoreInfo_:
 * _CCStoreInventory_ is a convenience class to let you perform operations on VirtualCurrencies and VirtualGoods.
 Use it to fetch/change the balances of VirtualItems in your game (using their ItemIds!)
 * _CCStoreInfo_ is where all meta data information about your specific game can be retrieved.
 It is initialized with your implementation of _CCIStoreAssets_ and you can use it to retrieve information about your specific game.